B712, vicinity Hobart, Tasmania, Australia, 2023

 - Although National Jet Systems had procedures for recognition and management of pilot incapacitation, the associated training did not include the identification and response to subtle physical or cognitive incapacitation.
 [Safety Issue AO-2023-026-SI-02]

-Safety Action taken by National Jet Systems in respect of the event and the two Safety Issues identified during the Investigation which were both closed as a result was noted as follows:
+Safety Action taken by National Jet Systems in respect of the event and the two safety issues identified during the Investigation, which were both closed as a result, was noted as follows:

 - A Safety Action Notice was issued reminding flight crews to consider supplemental oxygen use and the declaration of a PAN in response to a cabin air quality event.